cessadev/cessadev/README.md

 - **Databases:** MySQL, PostgreSQL, and MongoDB.
 - **Design Patterns:** Clean Architecture & CQRS.

 My primary focus is on developing and containerizing microservices in Spring.
-I am currently learning unit and integration testing with Junit and Testcontainers.
+I am currently learning unit and integration testing with JUnit and Testcontainers.

 ### 📫 Contact Me
 I am currently unemployed.
 If you find my skills relevant for a temporary or permanent project, please reach out: